Excelsis Dei: Broadcast and reception

 "Excelsis Dei" premiered in the United States on the Fox network on December 16, 1994.
 This episode earned a Nielsen rating of 8.9, with a 15 share, meaning that roughly 8.9 percent of all television-equipped households, and 15 percent of households watching television, were tuned in to the episode.
 It was viewed by 8.5 million households.

 Critical reception to the episode was mostly mixed.
 Entertainment Weekly gave the episode a grade of B−, calling it "offbeat and cute".
 Zack Handlen from The A.V.
 Club was mixed, writing that "the handling of the rape case left a bad taste in my mouth" and that the resolution was "a bit fuzzy".
 Robert Shearman, in the book Wanting to Believe: A Critical Guide to The X-Files, Millennium & The Lone Gunmen, gave the episode a largely critical review and rated it one star out of five.
 Shearman referred to the episode as "the idiot's version" of the previous season-two episode "One Breath".
 Shearman also derided how the episode handled the rape element, noting that "there's a sour atmosphere to the whole proceedings"; he further pointed out that "only Scully shows the slightest concern that a woman's been sexually assaulted."
-And while Shearman felt that the ghost effects "eerie", he concluded that the scripting was "very stupid".
+Further, while Shearman found the ghost effects "eerie", he concluded that the scripting was "very stupid".